barryclark/jekyll-now/_posts/2016-5-18-Oh-oh-oh-Data-No-OData.md

 title: Oh, oh, oh Data ?
 No, OData!
 ---

 It's hard to believe, but today I woke up.
 Just trust me, I am not lying, I really woke up.
-I mean the filling when you fell the you had a great sleep, and not just opened your eyes and went to work.
+I mean the filling when you fell that you had a great sleep, and not just opened your eyes and went to work.

 Anyway.....